top of page

 When we made the difficult decision to place Joe in a residential treatment center, I knew there was a risk that the disorder would be enabled.
 My worst fears were confirmed during a visit.
 Joe proudly entered the room, showing off the new shoes and coat the staff had given him.
 Nearly a decade of work to build trust was undone in less than two weeks.

-7. Prepare for Financial Barriers to Effective Reactive Attachment Disorder Treatment
+6. Prepare for Financial Barriers to Effective Reactive Attachment Disorder Treatment

-Many families end up working with well-meaning but uneducated professionals because the most effective treatments for the disorder are usually not covered by insurance.
 Unfortunately, families dealing with developmental trauma often find their mental health coverage is limited, and third-party payers typically exclude the therapeutic practices that are most effective.
 Or specialized providers do not take insurance because they are too busy — because there are so few of them — to deal with the logistics of handling insurance.
 These services include RAD-specific therapists, RAD-specialized residential treatment centers and neurofeedback therapy.

-By the time Joe was ten, every provider we consulted recommended out-of-home RAD-specialized residential treatment.
+By the time Joe was age 10, every provider we consulted recommended out-of-home RAD-specialized residential treatment.
 However, Joe was rejected by every in-state facility that accepted Medicaid, each citing different reasons.
 Although a few out-of-state programs accepted him, none accepted his Medicaid coverage.
 We were advised to take out a second mortgage, use credit cards, ask family members for financial help or even sue the school district to cover his education costs.

 The programs we considered ranged from $7,000 to $18,000 per month, with the possibility of requiring a two-year stay — all without any guarantee that Joe would make progress.
 In the end, the financial barriers were what prevented us from accessing the treatment Joe needed.